darachm/stanford-hurling/_posts/2022-06-23-first_practice.md

 ---
 layout: post
-title:  "Stanford Hurling - first practice back"
+title:  "Stanford hurling reboot: post-pandemic"
 date:   2022-06-23
-categories: practice news
+categories: practice news history
 ---

+It's been a few years since Stanford hurling met, trained, and played.
+The COVID pandemic was a one-two punch for the club, as the public-health tragedy of incomprehensible magnitude washed over this country.
+Stanford hurling was dormant for several years, as was much of the world.

+But, in 2022 a few players from St. Joseph's hurling club who worked at Stanford sparked a resurgence.
+With the word going out, club almuni were ready across the campus and across the world to reboot the club, dusting off old training equipment, organizations, listservs, websites, and advice to reboot the club.

-Today was the first practice for Stanford hurlers in a while.
+On this day was the first practice back for Stanford hurlers in a while.
-Folks took to it quickly.

-It's great to be back out on the pitch

-Hurling was the reason I first set foot on the Stanford campus, and it's great to be helping to bring it back. - Darach
+New-to-hurling folks took to it quickly.
+While we have a long way to go until we can field a full squad and return to national-level competition, the deep support from alumni and the Stanford Irish Association will give us the best shot at starting a new wave - and new generation - of hurlers at Stanford.